Olympic Mortgage - Logo

 Yes, rates are higher than they were 5 years ago.
 But the increase is not as dramatic as the headlines make it sound.

-As a mortgage broker, I can help you figure that out.
-I can tell you what other lenders are offering for rates, and I can even help you negotiate your rate with your existing lender (I tell you what to say to them).
+I’ll tell you what other lenders are offering for rates.
+I can even help you negotiate your mortgage rate too (I tell you what to say to them).

 And if the end result is that you stay with your lender, great!
 I’ll ask you for some referrals and a Google review.
 I help so many people without actually getting paid.
 It’s part of my job.